ngochafromdn/image-to-speech-2023-Ha-implementation/README.md

 - Streamlit
 - OpenCV
 - EasyOCR (for image-to-text)
-- gtts (for text-to-speech conversion)
+- pyttsx3 (for text-to-speech conversion)

 ## How to Install